hackutd/hackutd-tech-guide/docs/Workshops/Computer Vision/index.md

 *Visual feedback = instant wow.* Judges love bounding boxes and heatmaps because they *see* your progress.
 A pre-trained model + creative story often beats a perfect backend nobody sees.
 On top of that, CV is a field which has a lot of real-world impact, which is ideal for hackathons.

-**Pro-tip**: rehearse the live demo twice-- once with Wi-Fi off--to avoid campus network surprises.
+**Pro-tip**: rehearse the live demo twice, once with Wi-Fi off, to avoid campus network surprises.

 ## Core Tasks You Can Build Today